Medical Biophysics

 Requirements for the SDE

-Requirements for the admission to the SDE: succesful completion of the study obligations and the English language examination (examination at the Department of Languages of Second Faculty of Medicine CU, state language examination or an internationally recognized exam, e.g. TOEFL, Cambridge certificate).
+Requirements for admission to the SDE: successful completion of the study obligations and the English language examination (examination at the Department of Languages of Second Faculty of Medicine CU, state language examination or an internationally recognized exam, e.g. TOEFL, Cambridge certificate).

-The objective of the SDE is to check the student’s way of scientific thought, i.e. his/her ability of comprehension of the nature of the problem, including the ability of conceiving own ways of solution of the given problems.
+The objective of the SDE is to check the student’s way of scientific thought, i.e. his/her ability to comprehend the nature of the problem, including the ability to conceive own ways of solving the given problems.
 At the SDE, the students are supposed to prove their knowledge of their chosen field to the full extent of the undergraduate level but also the knowledge of trends in research and modern methodology of recent biomedicine as applied to the topic area of their dissertation theses.

 Examination topics for the SDE